-The term class representation was introduced in [26], and although it refers to a particular form of class description, it may also (more loosely) be interpreted as implying a particular structure of the underlying formalism, within which this form of class description is a natural one.
-By introducing this term, I wanted to draw greater attention to the form of class description used in any representational formalism, given that very little attention has been paid to it: the (inductive) adequacy of the class representation plays the central role in assessing the adequacy of a formalism for pattern recognition.
-I believe that this lack of attention is not accidental, but is a consequence of an important aspect of the structure of basic (mathematical) formalisms: they lack a satisfactory concept of class description/representation.
-In other words, it turns out that their (underlying) formal structure cannot support a satisfactory concept of class, and therefore the situation simply cannot be remedied within existing formalisms by developing "more powerful" classification algorithms.
+The term class representation was introduced in [27], and although it refers to a particular form of class description, it may also (more loosely) be interpreted as associated with a particular structure of the underlying formalism, within which this form of class description is a natural one.
+By introducing this term, I wanted to draw greater attention to the form of class description used in any representational formalism, given that very little attention has been paid to it: the inductive adequacy of the class representation should play the central role in assessing the adequacy of a formalism for pattern recognition.
+I believe that the lack of attention to the concept of class representation is not accidental, but is a consequence of an important aspect of the structure of basic (mathematical) formalisms: they lack a satisfactory concept of class description/representation.8 In other words, it turns out that their (underlying) formal structure cannot support a satisfactory concept of class, and therefore the situation simply cannot be remedied within existing formalisms by developing "more powerful" classification algorithms.